geetanjlig511-collab/Email-spam-detection/README.md

 To train a classification model.
 To evaluate performance using accuracy and confusion matrix.

+# Technologies Used
+Python – Programming language
+Pandas – For handling dataset
+Scikit-learn – For machine learning model
+Matplotlib – For visualization

 # Model Used – Logistic Regression
 We used Logistic Regression because:
 It is best for binary classification (Spam / Not Spam)